anoma/namada/documentation/specs/src/economics/public-goods-funding.md

 There is a lot of existing research into public-goods funding to which justice cannot be done here.
 Most mechanisms fall into two categories: need-based and results-based, where need-based allocation schemes attempt to pay for particular public goods on the basis of cost-of-resources, and results-based allocation schemes attempt to pay (often retroactively) for particular public goods on the basis of expected or assessed benefits to a community and thus create incentives for the production of public goods providing substantial benefits (for a longer exposition on retroactive PGF, see [here](https://medium.com/ethereum-optimism/retroactive-public-goods-funding-33c9b7d00f0c), although the idea is [not new](https://astralcodexten.substack.com/p/lewis-carroll-invented-retroactive)).
 Additional constraints to consider include the cost-of-time of governance structures (which renders e.g. direct democracy on all funding proposals very inefficient), the necessity of predictable funding in order to make long-term organisational decision-making, the propensity for bike-shedding and damage to the information commons in large-scale public debate (especially without an identity layer or Sybil resistance), and the engineering costs of implementations.

-### Funding categories
+### Funding focuses

 > Note that the following is _social consensus_, precedent which can be set at genesis and ratified by governance but does not require any protocol changes.

-_Categories of public-goods funding_
+_Areas of public goods Namada may be interested in funding_

-Namada groups public goods into four categories, with earmarked pools of funding:
+These are intended to permit a great degree of flexibility and are in no way meant to represent strict guidelines.

 - Technical research
   _Technical research_ covers funding for technical research topics related to Namada and Namada, such as cryptography, distributed systems, programming language theory, and human-computer interface design, both inside and outside the academy.
 Possible funding forms could include PhD sponsorships, independent researcher grants, institutional funding, funding for experimental resources (e.g. compute resources for benchmarking), funding for prizes (e.g. theoretical cryptography optimisations), and similar.